tictactrip/documentation/docs/How-to-Guides/book-on-tictactrip/tutorial.md

 :::info

-If there are several tickets in the order they will all be in the same pdf.
+If there are several tickets in the order, they will all be in the same pdf.

 :::